Palo Verde, California

 Palo Verde (Spanish for "Green Stick"; Mojave: Hanyomalivah) is a census-designated place (CDP) in Imperial County, California.
-Its name comes from the native desert tree, Palo Verde (Parkinsonia florida), which in turn takes its name from the Spanish for stick (palo) and green (verde), sharing its name with the Palo Verde Valley, the valley it is located.
+Its name comes from the native desert tree, Palo Verde (Parkinsonia florida), which in turn takes its name from the Spanish words for stick (palo) and green (verde), and shares its name with the Palo Verde Valley, the valley in which it is located.

+As of the 2020 census, Palo Verde had a population of 152.

 The Imperial County line passes just north of the town.
 A community named Ripley, in Riverside County lies along SR78 between Blythe and Palo Verde.

 The ZIP Code for the community is 92266 and there is no postal delivery; residents use post office boxes.
 There is a U.S. Postal Service post office and an Imperial County Sheriff's substation.
 The first post office to operate at Palo Verde opened in 1903 as Paloverde, changed its name to Palo Verde in 1905, and closed in 1940.
 A post office was re-established in 1949.